leripio/rafa/README.md

 1. Report the post-bagging accuracy measures.
 By now, only the pre-bagging measures are stored in the acc object.
 2. Include ensambling methods.

+## Reported bugs

+1. There is a one-observation-leakage in the train/test approach to evaluate model performance. (not fixed yet)

 ## Future developments

 I intend to incorporate the "rectify" strategy proposed by Hyndman & Taieb (2012) so as the prediction errors can be used to further improve forecasts' accuracy.